-The main goal of this work is to investigate the potential of reusing test equipment, made for a previous version of a standard, with the current version of that standard and how to assure that the test results are reliable.
+The main goal of this work is to investigate the potential of reusing test equipment made for an old standard for testing with the newer version of that standard, and how to assure that the test results are reliable.

-If the above goal is met, the verification process of the system is desired to be automated.
+If the above goal is met, the verification of the system is desired to be automated.